 From then on, the focus of each lesson may vary according to the needs of the topic of each unit.
-In each lesson where a grammar pattern or Lesson 8 has a focus on social skills and includes emotional language and other everyday expressions that will help pupils communicate more naturally in the L2.
+In each lesson where a grammar pattern or structure is taught, you will find a section

+Lesson 8 has a focus on social skills and includes emotional language and other everyday expressions that will help pupils communicate more naturally in the L2.